Renewable ammonia price discoveries: a closer look at the H2Global and SECI auctions

 The H2Global mechanism occurs as a Contracts for Difference (CfD) scheme, with (relatively) short-term offtake auctions based on a long-term fixed production price set by the producer.
 This means that the bidding price of the producer for the auction does not include any subsidies: they know that the market making intermediary (like H2Global) facilitates transactions for renewable commodities by subsidising whatever price gap ultimately emerges.
 The market rate evolves over time, steadily reducing this gap, and reducing the need for capital subsidies.

 Meanwhile, fixed subsidies will be provided over a 3-year time frame (of the total 10 year contract) for the successful bidders in the green ammonia reverse auctions facilitated by the Solar Energy Corporation of India (SECI): $106 per ton in the first year, $85 per ton in the second year, and $85 per ton in the third year.
-These fixed subsidies have been well publicized for twelve months, and were included in both ACME and NTPC’s bid prices.
+These fixed subsidies have been well publicized for twelve months, and were included in ACME, NTPC, and Oriana’s bid prices.
 This accounts for some of the price difference between the final results for the three renewable ammonia auctions.

 Transportation requirements